XieWeiXie/holidays/en_README.md

 ## FetchAll

-> get all holidays in chinese (2010 ~ 2019)
+> get all holidays in china (2010 ~ 2019)

 ## FetchByChName(year int, name string)

-> get holidays in chinese search by year and chinese name
+> get holidays in china search by year and chinese name

 ## FetchByEnName(year int, name string)

-> get holidays in chinese search by year and english name
+> get holidays in china search by year and english name

 ## FetchByMonth(year int, month int)

-> get holidays in chinese search by year and month
+> get holidays in china search by year and month

 ## FetchByYear(year int)

-> get holidays in chinese search by year
+> get holidays in china search by year

 ## FetchMonthHolidayCount(year int, month int)